Maxlaura/FlaskProj/README.md

 For this section, "admin" is able to create a new appointment choosing: data, hour, cause of the appointment, description and select an existing user from the given options.

 ### Database structure
-Everything is based on MongoDB, the main db name is:"veterinary".
+Everything is based on MongoDB, the main db is hosted on free tire using mLab.
 There are 2 main collections: "Customer" and "Appointment"

 Customers: